As the year slowly draws to a close, CFOs also start their annual haggling over costly...

-“ZBB is a good way to recalibrate and reassess the resources you have for the better alignment with the strategy in being profitable and sustainable.
+“ZBB is an excellent way to recalibrate and reassess the resources you have for the better alignment with the strategy in being profitable and sustainable.

-Other areas can still run on traditional process, but at some point, will need to be reassessed through ZBB as well.
-In current times, where markets and business environment are extremely violative and fragile, this should be done within a 3 to 5-year cycle.
+Other areas can still run on the traditional process, but at some point, they will need to be reassessed through ZBB as well.
+In current times, where markets and business environments are extremely violative and fragile, this should be done within a 3 to 5-year cycle.
 Smaller businesses, especially those digitally inclined, should do ZBB much more frequently.

 Now doing ZBB cannot just be an academic exercise.
 That’s the easy part.
-The most difficult part is the commitment from the Board, and the process to make tough decisions and executing them.
+The most challenging part is the commitment from the Board and the process to make tough decisions and executing them.
 This should be institutionalised so that the entire process delivers the right outcome.”